Airplane Mode Isn't Just for Airplanes

 What Airplane Mode Turns Off

-When you enable airplane mode, all of the following wireless communications on your smartphone are disabled.
+When you enable airplane mode, the following wireless communications on your smartphone are disabled.
+GPS and NFC, though, are handled differently depending on the handset and the operating system.

 • Cellular network: Calls, SMS, and mobile data are disabled